ErikBoraHuynh/Homelabs-Repository/Active Directory/README.md

 - **Automating user creation in PowerShell is far more efficient** than manually creating accounts in Active Directory Users and Computers.

-- **The home lab reinforced how authentication flows in a Windows domain**, particularly the role of the domain controller in verifying credentials.
+- **The homelab reinforced how authentication flows in a Windows domain**, particularly the role of the domain controller in verifying credentials.

 - **Hands-on practice highlighted how AD environments are structured in real organizations**, making enterprise security concepts easier to understand.